thibaudcolas/reason-experiments/README.md

 ## Forest fire

-This is a very simple modelisation of forest fires.
+This is a simple modelisation of forest fires.
 Cells are of the types:

 - Empty
 - Trees